-Ask any of the best Greenwich and Stamford DUI lawyers and they will agree—Connecticut is tough on Under 21 DUI and DWI offenders.
+Ask any of the best Greenwich, Stamford, and Connecticut DUI attorneys and they will agree—Connecticut is tough on Under 21 DUI and DWI offenders.
 While the laws are strict for drunk drivers who are 21 and over, there is basically zero tolerance for teenagers and drivers under 21 who attempt to drink and drive.
 And the penalties can be severe—a permanent misdemeanor criminal conviction record, probation, suspension of your driver’s license for a minimum of 6 months, and increased auto insurance rates.
 So if you are under 21 and charged with DUI / DWI under CGS 14-227g / 14-227a in Stamford, New Canaan, Darien, Greenwich, Wilton, Norwalk, Westport, or Fairfield, you should call a top Stamford Connecticut Under 21 DUI / DWI lawyer attorney to help guide you through both the criminal court process and your DMV license suspension hearing.

 Under 21 DUI / DWI Laws – Zero Tolerance!

 Pursuant to Conn.
 Gen. Stat.
 Ann. §14-227g, the legal drinking age in Connecticut is 21, and individuals found guilty of operating a vehicle under the influence of alcohol before they have reached that milestone can expect to face a range of sanctions.